Dipo-Jaiye/alx-system_engineering-devops/0x00-shell_basics/README.md

 > Make sure to start scripts with #!/bin/bash and make scripts executable with chmod u+x filename

 1. 0-current\_working\_directory - This script uses the pwd shell command to print the current working directory's absolute path.

+2. 1-listit - This script uses ls to print all the contents of the current working directory.